sayakpaul/ml-deployment-k8s-fastapi/README.md

 Dockerize the API and then deploy it on a k8s cluster running on [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).
 We do this integration using [GitHub Actions](https://github.com/features/actions).
-Even though this project uses an image classification the structure and the techniques can be used to serve other models as well.
+Even though this project uses an image classification its structure and techniques can be used to serve other models as well.

 ## Deploying the model as a service with k8s